-Many people think they’re listening but they’re not listening.
-They may not realize they’re not listening or understand how much it matters to people that they’re listening.
+Many people think they’re listening, but they’re not.
 Allowing someone to talk and then changing the subject isn’t listening.
-That’s allowing someone to talk.
-Listening to people and speaking over them isn’t listening.
-It’s interrupting.
+Listening to people and speaking over them or interrupting isn’t listening.
 Repeating what someone says as proof of listening doesn’t qualify as listening any more than regurgitating memorized information on a test shows evidence of learning.
 Listening requires the employment of a set of skills–not merely a pair of ears.

 The next time you’re engaged in a conversation, pay attention to what you’re doing.
 Assess your listening skills.
 Reflect.
 Think about what matters to you when you’re sharing information.
 Try to be the listener for others that you wish for yourself.

 1) Good listening doesn’t mean you don’t talk when someone else is speaking.
 The best listeners find appropriate spots to ask questions to show interest.
 Asking questions shows people you’re doing more than hearing noise; you’re taking an interest.
 You legitimately want to learn more.
 Good conversations are interactions.
 Effective communicators even start them from scratch by asking open-ended questions that express interest.

 2) Good listening builds a speaker’s self-esteem.
 The best listeners offer support and build confidence in the speaker.

 3) Good listening involves helping but not debating in a hostile way or trying to win an argument.
 Nobody is defeated in good listening.

 Zenger and Folkman (2016) found that “good listeners are like trampolines.
 They are someone you can bounce ideas off of — and rather than absorbing your ideas and energy, they amplify, energize, and clarify your thinking.
 They make you feel better not merely passively absorbing, but by actively supporting.
 These interactions allow you to gain energy and height, just like someone jumping on a trampoline.”